Coliving Market Research & Trends: The Definitive Data Resource

 Scaling - 5+ projects with 1,000+ beds in development globally

-Large-scale (500–2,000+ bed) coliving campuses functioning as self-contained micro-cities — residential, coworking, retail, fitness, dining, and entertainment under one brand.
+Large-scale (500-2,000+ bed) coliving campuses functioning as self-contained micro-cities - residential, coworking, retail, fitness, dining, and entertainment under one brand.
 Attracts institutional capital and creates network effects.
-The Collective Old Oak (546 beds) was the early prototype.
+London Old Oak (546 beds) was the early prototype; Greystar Be Casa in Spain now leads at 4,800 units.

 2025–2030 Market Predictions